SCR-LIP-000221 · Claim · machine-readable JSON →

 Evidence over time

-2025Menopause as a Critical Turning Point in Lipedema: The Estrogen Receptor Imbalance, Intracrine Estrogen, and Adipose Tissue Dysfunction Model — Pinto da Costa Viana et al. (2025) · supporting
+2025Menopause as a Critical Turning Point in Lipedema: The Estrogen Receptor Imbalance, Intracrine Estrogen, and Adipose Tissue Dysfunction Model — Pinto da Costa Viana et al. (2025) · consistent

 Evidence (1)